extratone/bilge/drafts/On Drafts and Obsidian.md

 ## The Issue

 Though this inadvertently turned into a sort of half-review of Drafts/showcase of my own Drafts setup, I really intended to highlight a single concern regarding this whole comparison: **redundancy**. *To Each His Own* is the classic counter-argument I’ve gotten when I’ve brought this up, but - as a Windows user, especially - the wealth of development time being (forgive me) squandered off in the direction of Obsidian without a single clear voice saying “holdup” is just a painful thing to witness.
 My desire in spending all this time writing is to perhaps prompt a “*wait, haven’t we already done this?*” among prospective third-party users/user-developers.
-One might say the same of [Taio](https://apps.apple.com/us/app/taio-markdown-text-actions/id1527036273), which is another flavor of the files app-driven iOS text editor, but it’s being built by a single person.
+One might say the same of [Taio](https://apps.apple.com/us/app/taio-markdown-text-actions/id1527036273), which is another flavor of the files app-driven iOS text editor, but it’s being built by a single person on a particular bent.

 ---